-Students, faculty, and administrators work together on tasks groups that devise and carry out seminary procedures.
-Student representatives attend board meetings and some faculty meetings.
+Students, faculty, and administrators work together on tasks groups that devise and carry out seminary activities.
+Student representatives attend board meetings.
 Campus activities provide opportunities to share experiences and concerns, offer support, and enhance community life.

 The Community Life Committee seeks to foster a community of worship and connectedness by planning chapels, community meals, and other events that enhance fellowship for those at the seminary.
 At times, it assists Institutional Advancement in coordinating events.
 Members consist of faculty, staff, and student representatives.